-Beauty business owners: 9 resources to help you manage your mental health during coronavirus
+[Updated] Beauty business owners: 9 resources to help you manage your mental health

 Therefore, it’s imperative to look after your mental wellbeing, as well as sending your beauty therapist team access to online tools that can help them manage stress, anxiety and fear, especially if they already have underlying mental health issues.

 “We are very giving as an industry – we lend our ears to up to 10–15 clients per day, and we’re touching and absorbing their energy all day, every day.
 We just take on everybody’s stuff, so we need to make sure we’re looking after ourselves as well,” says Tom Chapman, creator of award-winning mental health training Barber Talk and founder of the Collective Pride Awards.

 Tammy Koslowski, founder of Naf!
 Salon in Glasgow, agrees: “We work in the business of people – the services we provide are looking after people every day.
 They come to our space to feel good about themselves and take some time out for themselves, but it’s important for us as salon owners and employees to make sure we’re looking after ourselves so we can look after our clients without it feeling like a burden.”

 We share some helpful resources that can help improve you and your team’s mental health and wellbeing.

 9 resources to help beauty business owners stay mentally healthy:

 1. Start the “Five steps to mental wellbeing”